keptn/keptn.github.io/CONTRIBUTING.md

     git clone https://github.com/<UserName>/keptn.github.io
     or
     git clone git@github.com:<UserName>/keptn.github.io.git
+    or
+    gh repo clone <UserName>/keptn.github.io
     ```
     Where <*UserName*> is your github username.
 The keptn.github.io directory is now available in the local directory.

+> Make sure you have installed [Github CLI](https://cli.github.com/) to follow the last instructions.

 4. Remember to sync your fork with the master branch regularly.
 To do this: